World Sight Day - October

 History

-• About 285 million people in the world live with blindness or low vision.
+• About 285 million people worldwide live with blindness or low vision.

-• 90% of the blind live in countries with a low standard of living.
+• 90% of people with blindness live in countries with a low standard of living.

-• About 65% of visually impaired people are over 50.
+• About 65% of visually impaired individuals are over the age of 50.

 World Sight Day is observed on the second Thursday in October each year.